Justin Brannan

 Justin Lee Brannan (born October 14, 1978) is an American politician and musician.
-A Democrat, he is the current New York City Councilmember for the 47th district, based in Bay Ridge, Brooklyn.
+A Democrat, he was the New York City Councilmember for the 47th district from 2018 to 2025.
 A former musician, he was a founding member of the New York City hardcore bands Indecision and Most Precious Blood.

 Personal life

 Brannan attended Xaverian High School in Bay Ridge, Brooklyn.
 He studied journalism and mass media at Fordham University and the College of Staten Island.

 Brannan is an outspoken vegetarian and animal welfare advocate.
 A Third Degree Master Freemason, Brannan founded the Bay Ridge Democrats, an active Democratic political club based in southwest Brooklyn.
 In 2012 he was named one of the "New York City Rising Stars: 40 Under 40" by City & State newspaper for his work as Director of Communications and Legislative Affairs for New York City Councilman Vincent Gentile.

 Brannan is married to artist and educator Leigh Jewel Holliday.
 The couple were married in the lobby of Bear Stearns, where they met as employees.
 Brannan and Holliday opened a fine art school for children in Bay Ridge called The Art Room.